Ivo-Balbaert/The_Way_to_Jai/README.md

 This is a work in progress.
 If you find mistakes, ambiguities, things that are not clear, please create an issue.

+The text is backed by some 200 complete working Jai examples and growing.
+They are all automatically tested at each new version of the Jai compiler, so this text and code will never get outdated.

 _Table of Contents_

    [0 -  Preface](https://github.com/Ivo-Balbaert/The_Way_to_Jai/blob/main/book/0_Preface.md)